Sticks111/cs50-finance-1/README.md

 # CS50 - Finance
-My work for CS50's Finance assignment.
+My work for HarvardX CS50's Finance assignment.

-A stock-trading website.
+A mock stock-trading website.

 Some of the code was already provided by CS50 - lines of code that were not written by me are specified in a comment at the top of each file.